 Taper Period – About one to two weeks before a race, you want to reduce the volume and intensity of your training sessions.
 Tapering correctly is a tricky balance of recovery while maintaining as much endurance as possible.

-Race Week – During the race week, you want to fine-tune your skills while not overdoing it prior to your race.
+Race Week – During the race week, you want to fine-tune your skills while not overdoing it before your race.

 This type of plan is much more ideal and considers the specifics of racing.
 You can be more confident that you will complete the race with a reduced chance of injury and greater enjoyment.
 Some of these plans include more intense training sessions to boost your speed.
 If you are consistent with training and have been training for more than two years, then this is the type of plan for you.